Skip to main content

 Sidebar, Titles & Page Structure

-Don't use heading level 1, 4, 5 & 6 in pages.
-This is because they don't show up in the table of contents & they are most of the time too large or too small!
+Don't use heading level 1, 5 & 6.
+They are too large/small most of the time and don't show up in the table of contents.
 Here is an example of how a page should look like:

 example.mdx